 Failures who turned into Successes

-As for products, there are many which initially failed but turned the tables.
+As for products, there are many which initially failed but turned the tables, similar to excluding words from Google search.
 Michael Gersham tells the story of 49 initial product failures that are now some of marketing’s greatest success stories.

 For example, Kleenex was marketed by Kimberly-Clark after World War I. They were a newsprint/wrapping paper company with warehouses full of a medical dressing replacement used during the war.
 Only when a young man in marketing got an idea.
 He discovered one could blow their nose and just throw it away.
 Today the product sits in every ladies handbag.